blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 ### 7.8 Key code snippet 2: compact template with GPS metadata

-The `_lat`/`_lon` keywords in a compact template body instruct the Notecard to embed the most recent GPS fix into the note automatically.
+The `_lat`/`_lon` keywords in a compact template body instruct the Notecard to embed the most recent GPS fix into the Note automatically.
 No explicit coordinate plumbing in `note.add` calls.

 Compact template value encoding (the numeric code parameter):
 - **14.1** = IEEE 754 4-byte float (32-bit), 1 decimal place in display.
 Use for large dynamic ranges (hours, totals, coordinates).